 (2) In the case of visitors to our meetings, visitors names are recorded in the visitors log for safety / insurance purposes.

 (3) In the case of public enquiries through the website, to reply to any questions / issues relevant to your enquiry.
-We may, if necessary, forward your contact details to one of our experts for answers.
+We may, if necessary, forward your contact details to one of our members with knowledge on your subject, for answers.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.